1 General Information

 Book with institutional author

 All figures and schemes must be embedded in the manuscript text after the paragraph where they are first mentioned.
-After a manuscript has gone successfully through the peer review process authors may be asked to upload individual graphic files separately.
-Any diagram, graph, spectra, photograph or other type of illustration is presented in the manuscript as a figure.
+After the peer review process authors may be asked to upload individual graphic files separately.
+All diagrams, graphs, spectra, micrographs or other types of illustrations should be presented in the manuscript as a figure.
 The designation scheme should be used primarily for reaction schemes.
 It is the authors' responsibility to provide figures at a sufficiently high resolution to ensure high quality reproduction in the final article.
 The following guidelines must be considered when preparing figures and schemes:

 The following file formats can be accepted: